Ski Holidays - Three Valleys 2019/2020

-If you are a skier (or snowboarder) the chances are you have at least thought of booking one of the many ski holidays on offer in the Three Valleys (or Trois Vallees if we're speaking French) but what's it like to ski there.
+Ski holidays in the Three Valleys (or Trois Vallees if we're speaking French) are understandably hugely popular with all standards of skiers and snowboarders.
 This mecca of European skiing is a worldwide destination for anyone who loves skiing holidays and with 14 separate ski resorts, over 350 chalets, a huge selection of excellent quality hotels and some of the highest skiing in Europe it's not hard to understand why.
 In fact, the Three Valleys holds the title of the World's largest linked ski area meaning you can get everywhere by lifts or on your skis – no buses required!
 With over 600km of slopes and over 200 lifts, ski holidays in The Three Valleys also offer some of the best quality skiing, as well as the largest interlinked ski area, in the world.

 - Courchevel valley